michaelachmann/jupyter-code-container/README.md

     - `JUPYTER_TOKEN`
     - `PASSWORD`

+- **Use Cloudflare Zero Trust**
+  Consider enabling [Cloudflare Zero Trust](https://developers.cloudflare.com/cloudflare-one/zero-trust/) for additional access control and logging.
+This lets you restrict access to your services based on identity, device posture, or other rules.

 - **Mount your data**
   You can attach a persistent volume to `/workspace` so your code and notebooks persist between sessions.